The South Australian Government has signed up with Smart City initiator and internet application development organisation US Ignite.

 “South Australia will develop and share cutting-edge applications with other US Ignite communities,” he said.

 “This has the potential to deliver important advances in areas such as healthcare, education, public safety, and other priority areas using advanced internet applications that are not yet available on today’s commercial internet.”

-US Ignite applications include SIGFOX, which provides global cellular connectivity for the Internet of Things with low energy consumption, B-Scada’s City Sensing Platform for collecting city system data for real-time analysis, and Cityzenith 5D Smart City to help develop and deploy standards-based solutions.
+US Ignite applications include SIGFOX, which provides global cellular connectivity for the Internet of Things with low energy consumption, B-Scada’s City Sensing Platform for collecting city system data for real-time analysis, and Cityzenith 5D Smart City to help develop an

 Having ultra-fast internet also enables Adelaide to move closer to achieving its aspirations of becoming the world’s first carbon neutral city by 2025.

 Adelaide Lord Mayor Martin Haese said building a stronger internet service would be a key step towards Adelaide realising its smart city and carbon neutral ambition.

 He said data was the currency of the 21st century and gigabit internet speeds would attract more entrepreneurs, startups and large corporates.

 “We’ve launched a four-year strategic plan to look at a range of measures including reviewing our own fleets, procurement practices, leading by example over the installation of solar PV over more of our buildings,” he said.

 “Point one in that strategic plan is to become a smart city.
 This relationship between data speed, the environment and automation to some degree, is converging.”

 The Gig City initiative is part of the State Government’s investment of almost AU$80m to accelerate South Australia’s transformation from a traditional manufacturing and agricultural base to a modern and innovative economy.